 The calibration images bias, dark, flat and darkflat-frames

-In astrophotography, influences of the camera and the equipment often cause several overlapping disturbances in single exposures (sub-frames or light-frames).
+In astrophotography, influences of the camera and the equipment often cause several overlapping disturbances in single exposures (sub-frames or also light-frames).
 Some can be eliminated by additional correction images.
 How this is mathematically solved for a sub-frame in the software is shown in the following illustration.

 Schematic illustration of the use of the calibration images in the creation of a corrected light frame, using the Cirrus Nebula as an example